phmartin93/CISD41-Final/README.md

 # CISD41-Final

-## This is the final project for CISD 41
+## This is a data analysis project looking at how the 2020 pandemic and lockdown affected employment numbers for different industries in the Untied States

 ## Authors: Patrick Martin & Rommel Culata